 Who’s behind Pink Tape?

 Pink Tape is written by Lucy Reed, a family law barrister and mediator *waves*.
 On this blog you will see me identified as ‘Familoo’ (a concatenation of ‘family’ and ‘Loo’.
 A moment of poor judgment right there).
-I have been at the family bar for approaching a decade and am still amazed at how little most people understand about the work that I do and what goes on inside the Family Courts (with others I set up The Transparency Project to try and begin to tackle this).
+I have been at the family bar for over a decade and am still amazed at how little most people understand about the work that I do and what goes on inside the Family Courts (with others I set up The Transparency Project to try and begin to tackle this).

 Since summer 2008 when I made my escape from the big smoke and back to my roots in the West Country I have been a member of St John’s Chambers in Bristol.
 Best move I ever made…Since 2022 I have also been an associate member of 36 Family in London.